 THE PFI IN ACTION

 More than 25 countries have used the PFI when engaging in investment policy reviews.
-Their experiences will help to shape the update and strengthen the PFI as a framework.
-Read about how these countries are using the PFI:
+Their experiences have helped to shape the update and strengthen the PFI as a framework.
+Here are two examples about how countries are using the PFI: